-- 8.1 None of the submission Wigmore Group Neighbourhood Plan (August 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC or Downton Gorge SAC. - 8.2 The River Wye itself does not flow thought the Group parish and only the western area is within the hydrological catchment of the river.
-The main villages of Wigmore and Leinthall Starks, where the housing development will be concentrated, are outside of the hydrological catchment of the SAC. - 8.3 The Wigmore Group NDP contains three site allocations and two settlement boundaries with a number of criteria based policies.
+- 7.5 Following the recent Sweetman judgement, it is not permissible to take account of measures intended to avoid or reduce the harmful effects of the plan on the River Wye SAC and Downton Gorge SAC at this final screening stage.
+Any likely significant effects would require an Appropriate Assessment to be required. - 7.6 None of the submission Wigmore Group Neighbourhood Plan (August 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC or Downton Gorge SAC. - 7.7 The River Wye itself does not flow thought the Group parish and only the western area is within the hydrological catchment of the river.
+The main villages of Wigmore and Leinthall Starks, where the housing development will be concentrated, are outside of the hydrological catchment of the SAC. - 7.8 The Wigmore Group NDP contains three site allocations and two settlement boundaries with a number of criteria based policies.
 Therefore the policies themselves would not result in development.
-In a number of cases the policies also included criteria to support the natural environment including biodiversity and therefore no significant effect conclusion could be reached. - 8.4 Severn Trent have indicated that there is currently limited capacity with regards to permitted headroom in the Sewerage Treatment works serving the Wigmore Group area to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
+In a number of cases the policies also included criteria to support the natural environment including biodiversity and therefore no significant effect conclusion could be reached. - 7.9 Severn Trent have indicated that there is currently limited capacity with regards to permitted headroom in the Sewerage Treatment works serving the Wigmore Group area to continue to treat the water from the amount of housing provided for in the Core Strategy policies.
 Continuing work is required with DCWW to ensure that sufficient headroom can be provided through improvements and a potential feasibility study may be required to assess any further upgrade requirements.
-Policy SD4 of the Core Strategy indicates that development would not permitted if wastewater treatment and water quality cannot be assured - 8.5 In addition, the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 8.6 No poultry units or intensive agricultural practices are promoted within the plan, therefore the NDP will not have a likely significant effect on the Downton Gorge SAC. - 8.7 No mitigation measures have been included within the screening of the policies of the NDP.
+Policy SD4 of the Core Strategy indicates that development would not permitted if wastewater treatment and water quality cannot be assured - 7.10 In addition, the Nutrient Management Plan for the River Wye SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC. - 7.11 No poultry units or intensive agricultural practices are promoted within the plan, therefore the NDP will not have a likely significant effect on the Downton Gorge SAC. - 7.12 No mitigation measures have been included within the screening of the policies of the NDP.
 Policies of the Core Strategy and the NDP will form part of the development plans.
-A key requirement of the Core Strategy is to meet the Water Framework Directive. - 8.8 This review and rescreening in addition to the revisions to the policies from the examination, have been found to be unlikely to result in significant effects on the
+A key requirement of the Core Strategy is to meet the Water Framework Directive. - 7.13 This review and rescreening in addition to the revisions to the policies from the examination, have been found to be unlikely to result in significant effects on the River Wye SAC and Downton Gorge SAC.
+It is therefore concluded that the

-River Wye SAC and Downton Gorge SAC.
-It is therefore concluded that the Wigmore Plan will not have a likely significant effect on the River Wye SAC and Downton Gorge SAC.
+Wigmore Plan will not have a likely significant effect on the River Wye SAC and Downton Gorge SAC.